stinkfloyd/standupstanddown-fe/infoGuide.md

    `/new_member/${name}` - join a team route call for profile

+   `/sprints/${team_id}` post a sprint route

 ## To-do list

-### Friday:
+### Friday

-[] get id on teams list and link to /sprint page with information
+[x] get id on teams list and link to /sprint page with information

-[] join a team
+[] when a team is selected and no sprints exist a check is made for an empty array and a modal appears to "Create a sprint"

+[] add a Create a sprint button on the sprint page

+[] populate standup cards

-[] delete a team button
+[x] delete a team button

 [x] capitalize team names back from db

 [] tab through sprint days to load standUp components [link to Vue docs - tabs](https://vuejs.org/v2/guide/components-dynamic-async.html)

-"logout" view toggling for signup/sign in and replace img to default
+[] "logout" view toggling for signup/sign in and replace img to default

-"team name" input in profile still needs an error catch "on submit" for a team name that is < 4
+[] join a team

 ---
 ## Stretch goals